 What is a SOC 3 Report?
 SOC 3 reports on similar information to SOC 2.
 The main difference between the two is that SOC 3 is intended for a general audience.
 Due to their more general nature, SOC 3 reports can be shared openly and posted on a company’s website with a seal indicating their compliance.

-Finding a data center colocation provider that meets your strict compliance guidelines is imperative when it comes to keeping your data safe.
+Finding a data center colocation provider whose guidelines meet your strict compliance checklist is imperative when it comes to keeping your data safe.
 When selecting a provider, ask them about the compliance badges they possess.
 Many industries require additional compliance.
 For instance the healthcare industry is regulated by HIPAA compliance and the financial and banking industry is regulated by PCI-DSS compliance standards.
 Ensure that your data center provider also demonstrates the same rigorous compliance standards that fall within their control.

 Let’s say that you have two data center colocation providers that seem comparable in their secure location, physical infrastructure, secure network and compliance standards.
 A great way a data center can differentiate itself from a competitor is by offering value-added services.
 Here are examples of different types of amenities that a facility could provide: